MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-overview.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

 # What is a multitenant organization in Microsoft Entra ID?
-(Preview)

-> [!IMPORTANT]
-> Multitenant organization is currently in PREVIEW.
-> See the [Product Terms](https://aka.ms/EntraPreviewsTermsOfUse) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 Multitenant organization is a feature in Microsoft Entra ID and Microsoft 365 that enables you to form a tenant group within your organization.
 Each pair of tenants in the group is governed by cross-tenant access settings that you can use to configure B2B or cross-tenant synchronization.